Common Bathroom Painting Mistakes to Avoid

-Posted at 15 January 2020 in Blogs by bjorn
+Posted at 10 December 2021 in Blogs by Gary Braun

 Is it time to paint your bathroom?
 This isn’t the most glamorous job in the world but from time to time your home needs a bit of a refresh.
 The bathroom has to deal with a lot of moisture and conditions that other rooms don’t, so there are tips for painting a bathroom that may not apply to other rooms.
-We’ve covered some common painting mistakes in this article and we’re looking at the methods for properly painting a bathroom.
+We’ve covered some common painting mistakes in this article and we’re looking into tips on how to paint a bathroom..

 Whether you are going through a full bathroom remodeling or just need a bit of a spruce up, these methods can be extremely useful, and make sure you don’t make any errors that mean having to start the whole job again!

 Many people are guilty of just starting painting and don’t know how to prep the bathroom for painting.
 This means not doing the most effective job.
 In the bathroom, a lot can build up on the walls.
 For instance, soap scum and other annoying build-ups can occur and you need to make sure you clean the bathroom first.
 Cleaning the walls is vital.

 The bathroom is the worst area for gunk and unwanted build-ups.
 So here is how to clean bathroom walls before painting